botpress/studio/packages/superinput/README.md

 }

 export interface ISiProps {
-  globs?: any // variables to pull eval info from, must be IO.IncomingEvent value?: string type?: SI_TYPES // Type of superinput, see above autoFocus?: boolean // If true superinput will autofocus on initial load
+  eventState?: any // variables to pull eval info from, must be IO.IncomingEvent value?: string type?: SI_TYPES // Type of superinput, see above autoFocus?: boolean // If true superinput will autofocus on initial load